 The summer before I left for college my Dad and my brother started re-roofing our house.
 An unexpected summer storm rolled through at the EXACT WORSE TIME and our house basically flooded without a roof.
 It was insane.
 I remember being very glad for my job at the fried chicken fast-food place because I could get the hell out of the house and not deal with the chaos or aftermath.
 It was the ONLY time I was glad for that job.

-Dad ended up just getting rid of a bunch of ruined stuff using the rented dumpster he had for the roof project.
+Dad ended up just getting rid of a bunch of ruined stuff using the rented dumpster he had for the roof project and hired a roofing installation contractor, instead of trying to do it himself.
 Tons of old hospital equipment and machinery…that dumpster was just FULL of weird shit when they came to pick it up.
 I remember watching the guys going through it before they took it away and you could tell how curious they were about the strange items as they pulled some of it out to be taken home.

 Later Dad remarked about how good it felt to be rid of that stuff.
 I think that surprised him.
 I think he thought the fear over needing it someday would prevent him from enjoying the fact that it was gone, and he was shocked to find it was the opposite.